gofynd/fdk-client-swift/documentation/platform/CONTENT.md

 | body | DataLoaderSchema | yes | Request body |

-Modify the settings of a specific data loader.
+Use this API to edit the details of an existing data loader by its ID.

 *Returned Response:*